wp-plugins/shortcurl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 3.14.53 =
+Improved the error messages and fixed the parameters in to remote_get function to improve the handling of GET variables and empty strings.

 = 3.04.26 =
 Added a shortcode for str_replace, support for arrays in preg_replace, and an alternate shortcode for running preg_replace on another shortcode.